wacncontent/CustomizeTool/output/articles/storage/storage-properties-metadata.md

 <properties
-  pageTitle="Set and retrieve properties and metadata for objects in Azure Storage | Microsoft Azure" description="Store custom metadata on objects in Azure Storage, and set and retrieve system properties." services="storage" documentationCenter=""
+  pageTitle="Set and retrieve properties and metadata for objects in Azure Storage | Windows Azure" description="Store custom metadata on objects in Azure Storage, and set and retrieve system properties." services="storage" documentationCenter=""